-We commence with questions for oral answer to the Minister for Defence, Deputy Kehoe.
+We commence with questions for oral answer to the Minister of State at the Department of Defence, Deputy Kehoe.
 Before we start, I want to make reference once more to the fact that we are 12 minutes late commencing business.
 It is not good enough.
 People are looking in and it sends out the wrong message.
 I am not criticising those who are here - I am grateful to you who have turned up.
 This is a message to those who should be here.

 Ceisteanna ar Sonraíodh Uain Dóibh - Priority Questions